pretix/pretix-docs/docs/tutorial/testing.md

     The fake payment provider is for test purposes only.
     Make absolutely sure that it is disabled before taking the shop live.
     Otherwise, it will allow your customers to place orders without paying for them.
+    Do not enable the fake payment provider while your ticket shop is live.

 We want to test the functionality that is central to our shop: placing an order.
 We first need to activate the fake payment method by navigating to [Event] → "Settings" → "Plugins" and opening the "payment providers" tab.